AuroraNetworkStudios/AuroraLevels/README.md

 - Milestones (as custom levels)
 - Automatic reward correction if you change your leveling config later on
 - support math formulas in leveling requirements and in rewards
-- built in money/command/permission/AuraSkills-stat reward types
+- built in money/command/permission/AuraSkills-stat/mythic stats/mmolib stat/item reward types
 - Mythic(Mobs) custom mechanics and conditions so your mobs can give XP or levels.
 You can even check if a player has a certain aurora level or not with MythicCrucible.
 - PlaceholderAPI support
 - Multiple economy support
+- WorldGuard flags to control who can enter a zone

 ## Developer API